 - Go to the Website Payment Preferences.

 - You will now see the PayPal Identity Token.
+Copy it.

 - Now go to Website > Profile > My Selling Tools > API Access > Update.